Jason Falkner: Solo career

 In 1996, he released the album Jason Falkner Presents Author Unknown, which was produced, written, and performed almost entirely by Falkner (the only exceptions being a string section heard on several songs, and a guitar overdub on one song by Alain Johannes).
 Although it received strong critical reviews, it was not a commercial success.
-During that same year, he wrote several songs on Brendan Benson's album One Mississippi, and played various instruments on Susanna Hoffs second solo album, released in 1996.
+During that same year, he co-wrote seven songs on Brendan Benson's album One Mississippi and played various instruments on Susanna Hoffs second solo album, released in 1996.
 In 1997, he worked with Eric Matthews on a second album, The Lateness of the Hour, co-producing and assisting on five tracks.

 In 1999, Falkner released Can You Still Feel?, another album written and performed as a completely solo effort, aside from the horns and strings.
 This album was produced with Nigel Godrich.
 In 2000, Falkner kept busy, touring and contributing to various projects.
 He recorded a song for a tribute album, and performed on Roger Joseph Manning Jr. and Brian Reitzell's album Logan's Sanctuary, conceived as the soundtrack album for an imagined sequel to the film Logan's Run.

 In 2001, he worked with Air on their 10 000 Hz Legend album, and toured with the band later on as their bassist.
 During that time, spinART Records released Necessity: The 4-Track Years, a disc composed of old four-track demos.
 Falkner's projects that year included an instrumental album of Beatles songs, and he contributed a track ("Do Ya") to a Jeff Lynne tribute album Lynne Me Your Ears.
 While in France with Air, he worked with Roger Manning and Brian Reitzell again, this time performing under the band name TV Eyes.